redhat-developer/gitops-operator/test/openshift/e2e/README.md

 ### Guidelines

-- If your test uses OpenShift-specific resources (Routes, ConsoleLinks, SCCs, Subscriptions, CSVs, monitoring via prometheus-operator CRDs that are only present on OCP, etc.), add `Label("openshfit")`.
+- If your test uses OpenShift-specific resources (Routes, ConsoleLinks, SCCs, Subscriptions, CSVs, monitoring via prometheus-operator CRDs that are only present on OCP, etc.), add `Label("openshift")`.
 - If your test requires 3+ nodes for HA validation, add `Label("HA")`.
 - If your test works on any conformant Kubernetes cluster, do NOT add any label.
 - When in doubt, leave the test unlabelled — it will run everywhere, which provides broader coverage.